Yao1218/Supplementary-data-for-the-manuscript/README.md

 ## Description

-The dataset contains a microseismic database from the 1208 working face.
+The dataset contains a microseismic database from the 1208 working face of Shilausu Coal Mine.
 All data are stored in **DB format**.

 ## Notes

 * This dataset is provided as supplementary material for academic purposes.
-* Users may need specific database tools/software to open and process the DB files.
+* Users may require specific database tools/software to open and process the DB files.
 * Please refer to the manuscript for detailed methodology and data interpretation.

 ## Contact